 Each section of the piecewise linear Instruction Profile for a Generator Unit shall be produced in sequence by stepping through the sequence of Dispatch Instructions and/or Pseudo Dispatch Instructions, for the Generator Unit as follows:

 The MW/Time Co-ordinates from the previous segment of the Instruction Profile shall be retrieved.
-For the initial segment of the Instruction Profile the MW/Time Co-ordinate is the end MW/Time Co-ordinate from the end segment of the Instruction Profile calculated for the previous Trading Day.
+For the initial segment of the Instruction Profile the MW/Time Co-ordinate is the end MW/Time Co-ordinate from the end segment of the Instruction Profile calculated for the previous Settlement Day.

-Where an initial MW/Time Co-ordinate is not available for the Generator Unit from the previous Instruction Profiling run, the Target Instruction Level for the latest Dispatch Instruction for the Generator Unit prior to 23:00 on the Trading Day shall be used as the initial Instructed Quantity for the Generator Unit.
+Where an initial MW/Time Co-ordinate is not available for the Generator Unit from the previous Instruction Profiling run, the Target Instruction Level for the latest Dispatch Instruction for the Generator Unit prior to 00:00 on the Settlement Day shall be used as the initial Instructed Quantity for the Generator Unit.

 The active Dispatch Instruction or Pseudo Dispatch Instruction shall be identified using the MW/Time Co-ordinates from the previous segment of the Instruction Profile and the Instruction Effective Time that corresponds to that Dispatch Instruction or Pseudo Dispatch Instruction.